Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Moses seemed satisfied as well.
 He smiled as Allison set a coffee down in front of him and picked it up with both hands to sniff it before taking a sip.

-"Mm… You make good coffee."
+"Mm...
+You make good coffee."

 "Hey, how come you don’t compliment mine anymore?"
 Kevin asked, lightheartedly.

 "Kevin, we both know you take it as a point of pride that you make *perfect* coffee.
 There’s no point in complimenting you on it."
 Moses took another sip and set it down.
-"As for MBG’s reaction to this… We’re gonna back our people to the hilt.
+"As for MBG’s reaction to this...
+We’re gonna back our people to the hilt.
 Whatever they need, they get.
 When they’re attacked, we protect them.
 They aren’t to blame for what Daar did."

 "The question is, do we think what Daar did was the right thing?"
 Allison asked.
 When Xiù looked at her she shrugged.
-"I mean… he must have had a reason for it.
+"I mean... he must have had a reason for it.
 Must have felt that hurting the Hunters that much was worth all the loss of life."

 Xiù paused, then nodded.
 Allison wasn’t sure if she was aware she was rubbing her arm.

-"I don’t see that we need to answer that question… yet," Moses said.
+"I don’t see that we need to answer that question... yet," Moses said.
 "In fact, I hope we never do.
 That kind of messy business is what elected leaders are for.
 Mine is just to take care of my people and increase shareholder value."

 "But we still have to pay attention to politics, which is why we need Yulna’s take," Kevin added.